tensorflow/tensorflow/tensorflow/docs_src/community/documentation.md

 be published soon after on https://www.tensorflow.org.

-Republishing TensorFlow documentation in different forms is absolutely allowed, but we unlikely to accept anything other than the sources into our repository.
+Republishing TensorFlow documentation in different forms is absolutely allowed, but we are unlikely to accept other documentation formats (or the tooling to generate them) into our repository.
 If you do choose to republish our documentation in another form, please be sure to include:

 * The version of the API this represents (i.e. r1.0, master, etc.)
 * The commit or version from which the documentation was generated